Imperial Highway

-The Imperial Highway is a west-east thoroughfare in the counties of Los Angeles, Orange, Riverside, San Diego, and Imperial in California.
+The Imperial Highway is a west-east thoroughfare in the counties of Los Angeles, Orange, Riverside, San Diego, and Imperial in the U.S. state of California.
 The main portion of the existing route begins at Vista Del Mar in Los Angeles near the Los Angeles International Airport and ends at the Anaheim–Orange city line at Via Escola where it becomes Cannon Street.
 Historically, the Imperial Highway extended from Vista Del Mar to Calexico, where a portion of the highway still exists.
 The original route was replaced with other highways, leading the older portions of the Imperial Highway to fall out of use.

 Route

 The total length of the Greater Los Angeles portion of the Imperial Highway is approximately 41 mi, of which 14 mi run through Orange County and 27 mi through Los Angeles County.

 Between SR 91 and SR 39, Imperial Highway is signed as State Route 90.
-A de facto freeway portion of the route in Yorba Linda is also known as the Richard M. Nixon Parkway.
+A de facto freeway portion of the route in Yorba Linda is also known as the Richard M. Nixon Freeway.

 The portion in Los Angeles County between Lakewood Boulevard and Valley View Avenue is located about one mile north of, and runs parallel to, Rosecrans Avenue.